 Garrison

-With views over Princess Royal Harbour and a front-row seat next to the National Anzac Centre (go there too), Garrison nails the brief for casual sophistication.
-The cocktail list is tight, the view is a massive show-off, and the popcorn chicken is a huge hit.
-Time your visit with sunset for the full chef’s kiss experience.
+With views over Princess Royal Harbour and a front-row seat next to the National Anzac Centre (go there too), Garrison nails the brief for casual sophistication—and if you can swing a sunset booking, you’ll get the full chef’s kiss experience.

 Fredericks Cafe